Notes

 Used to be I was running a small business, and it permeated every facet of my life.
 I think of it like the chyron that runs across the bottom of the screen on CNBC or CNN, always there, 24/7, whether I was out for a run, playing with my kids, or taking a shower.
 It never stopped.
 Couldn’t be bargained with, reasoned with, and so on.
 Endless, bottomless, unquenchable, and ultimately, unsatisfying.
 And the worst part was, it didn’t feel like me but I wanted it to feel like me.
 I wasn’t a business guy, a ladder-climbing guy.
 Some people are, some people ain’t.
 I don’t think it’s coincidental that as my business started doing well, my music output dried up.
 Can’t say that it was my responsibilities as a dad or husband that did it; I’m a dad and husband now and artistically I’m doing just fine, better than ever; I think it makes me a better me, and so forth.
 But being a career guy, even on that small a scale, that ain’t me babe.

 Looking back, I wasn’t listening to myself.
 There was, as I call it, The Dread.
 Constant dread.
 I could ignore it sometimes but it would come back now and then and hit hard.
 I wasn’t forceful enough in advocating for what I truly wanted, although it’s probably helpful to know what you want in the first place.
-Nowadays, it seems pretty clear: be one of the good guys, be happy, make some music, to thine own self be true.
+Nowadays, it seems pretty clear: be one of the good guys, make some music, to thine own self be true.
 If I’m checking those boxes, meeting my own standards, I’m invulnerable.
 But back then, I think I branched out into a lot of areas in kind of a death blossom of redirection, because Resistance (Steven Pressfield’s concept of Resistance, see his book War of Art) was plundering my poor little village.
 Its job was/is to distract me, and distract me it did.
 I baked, ran, helicopter-parented, grocery shopped, I obsessed about a lotta little shit, did self-help books, social media accounts, stopped drinking, started drinking, went vegan, did keto, gluten-free, built shelves, and I was consumed with running a business.
 A family business, no less, that had been around for decades and decades.
 So I felt some pressure to live up to it, possibly imagined, possibly not.
 I had a lot to prove to no one in particular.
 And it was a decent business, I had a knack for it, but still.
 It was satisfying only at a subsistence level.
 Resistance smiled and nodded and tossed me a few seeds like a demonic khan.
 Mind you, no one was stopping me from finding me but myself.
 There was no one else to advocate to.
 Resistance is me, I am he and they are we and never the twain shall meet.

 So there’s this fella Joe Campbell who talks about how nowadays we read our scriptures like prose instead of poetry.
 We don’t believe Icarus literally put on wax wings and flew to the sun, but we do believe that Jesus literally multiplied fish and loaves.
 Also, that Heaven is literally a place, up there, out of our reach, not on this update of Google Maps.
 We’ll get there through good deeds after we’re gone.
 Big mistake to read things this way, says this fella Joe.
 First of all, we’re not creatures who can handle delayed gratification.
 We just can’t.
 Not anymore.
 And we shouldn’t.
 If you read this stuff as poetry, Joe advises, heaven is a place you ascend to within yourself.
 You rise to this place of peace, not by dying but by stripping yourself of all the nonsense that pulls at your brain — namely, ego — but lots of other ancillary business, as well.